ntchris/voron_mod_super_diy/for_enraged_rabbit/btt_ERCF_Canbus/README.md

 and the thickness is also important, when I use 0.8mm, no error, 1mm has error, so I have to use step=8 to get rid of the error.
 I guess micro step=8 should be good enough for the selector motor accuracy...

+#### ERCF has too large of a delta value when home (after home)
+After home, selector will move from zero position to T0. after it's done, ERCF will check the attempt travel and actual travel distance by some means.
+(Planned travel is T0 position , "actual" travel is from MCU.
+This is not a close loop system)
+If see this error sometimes:
+>An issue with the ERCF has been detected whilst out of a print
+Reason: Selector recovery failed.
+Path is probably internally blocked and unable to move filament to clear
+> selector move delta is too large, most likely it's because selector driver_SGTHRS is too large (too sensitive) 2.5 > 1.1  ( this log is only available in my branch only)

+It's because the selector motor drive has a too large driver_SGTHRS value(too sensitive). so most likely it stopped too early due to resistance, so the solution try to reduce the value (less sensitive).
+In my setup and test, driver_SGTHRS = 86 causes sometimes 1.6 to 2.5mm delta.
+(Only allow 1mm)
+After reduce driver_SGTHRS to 78, the delta gets smaller like 0.6mm.
+However if we set the value too small, the selector hits the wall harder and a larger noise...so it need to be balanced.
+Recommend value is 60-78.
+YMMV, it all depends on your current setting, and how good are the 8mm rail smooth rod and your linear bearing selector accuracy etc.

 ## Other reference
 BTT ERCF